-Plant and animal cells can be studied in greater detail with a light microscope.
+Plant and animal cells can be studied in greater detail with a light microscope by magnifying the image.

 Microscopes using the visible part of the electromagnetic spectrum (visible light) were invented in the late 16th century and the optical lens systems have been improved through the following centuries even until today.
 With these microscopes, by passing light through a specimen up into a lens system, you can see individual cells and smaller details such as nuclei and mitochondria in all cells, and chloroplasts in plant cells.